saltstack/salt/doc/topics/tutorials/intro_scale.rst

 To mitigate this, a key cache may be enabled.
 This will reduce the load on the master to a single file open instead of thousands or tens of thousands.

-This cache is updated by the maintanence process, however, which means that minions with keys that are accepted may not be targeted by the master for up to sixty seconds by default.
+This cache is updated by the maintenance process, however, which means that minions with keys that are accepted may not be targeted by the master for up to sixty seconds by default.